Romans 5:1-5 He who locks steps with Christ will live the abundant life without fears or worries

 The greater the hope within the believer, the more abundant his life is.
 And he lives in perpetual peace and safety.

-A person of hope is also an invaluable vessel to God, to move mountains, to raise the dead and to do the impossible.
-It is through hope that Isaac was conceived to perpetuate the holy lineage.
-It is through hope that Jesus died and resurrected.
-It is through hope that the disciples cast out demons and heal the sick.
+A person of divine hope is also an invaluable vessel to God, to move mountains, to raise the dead and to do the impossible.
+It is through divine hope that Isaac was conceived to perpetuate the holy lineage.
+It is through divine hope that Jesus died and resurrected.
+It is through divine hope that the disciples cast out demons and heal the sick.
 As tribulation refines a person’s character, it produces supernatural confidence to destroy the devil’s work.

-How do believers grow in hope to overcome impossible situations?
+How do believers grow in divine hope to overcome impossible situations?
 God’s love continues to assure us of God’s favour and protection in all our endeavours.
 By living in the Spirit’s presence one day at a time, we grow in perseverance and character, resulting in hope.

 It is only by seeking God’s kingdom can we be made righteous to obtain the glory of God.